wexeteme/wex_dip/README.md

 # wex_dip
-Image processing tools wrriten in Java for the Android Platfrom.
+Image processing tools wrriten in Java for the Android Platfrom by Velimir Avramovski.

 This lib was written for purposes of the UKIM, FEIT - Skopje Macedonia Digital Image processing Course.

 It offers the following effects ->

-public static String[][] CATEGORIES = {
             {"Geometrical",
                     "<",
                     "rotate",